uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 These claims were made without consultation or engagement of any sort with the resident populations in these territories—the people to whom, by any sensible account, the land actually <!-- page 252 -->belonged.
 The Doctrine of Discovery has been a critical component of historical relationships between Europeans, their descendants, and Indigenous peoples, and it underlies their legal relationships to this day, having smoothly and relatively uncritically transitioned from Roman Catholic to international law.[^19]

-In April 2010, the Permanent Observer Mission of the Holy See (the UN representative from the Roman Catholic Vatican) issued a statement regarding the Doctrine of Discovery at the ninth session of the UN Permanent Forum on Indigenous Issues.[^20]
+In April 2010, the Permanent Observer Mission of the Holy See (the =|UN=United Nations= representative from the Roman Catholic Vatican) issued a statement regarding the Doctrine of Discovery at the ninth session of the =|UN=United Nations= Permanent Forum on Indigenous Issues.[^20]
 The statement noted that earlier papal bulls regarding territorial expansion and the forced conversion of Indigenous peoples had subsequently been abrogated or annulled by the Roman Catholic Church.

 > Regarding the question of the doctrine of discovery and the role of the Papal Bull Inter Coetera, the Holy See notes that Inter Coetera, as a source of international law …